 Starting off 2017 with a 7-day sugar detox was the best thing I could’ve done for my body.
 At the time, I was experiencing horrible digestive issues for the past several years and needed to do something drastic in order to relieve my symptoms.
-Along with removing many of the foods I was intolerant to (more info on that in an upcoming post), significantly upping my intake of healthy fats and eating smaller portioned meals for easier digestion, I participated in a 7-day sugar detox that would rid my body of all the added sugars that sneak their way into many common foods.
-It was very difficult my first time around, I won’t deny that.
-But since then, I’ve completed five 7-day sugar detoxes and now almost on my 6th, all within 8 months!
-After each one I’ve felt recharged, re-energized, and better able to avoid sweeteners when during times I’m not on the detox.
+Along with removing many of the foods I was intolerant to (more info on that here), significantly upping my intake of healthy fats and eating smaller portioned meals for easier digestion, I participated in a 7-day sugar detox that would rid my body of all the added sugars that sneak their way into way too many everyday foods.
+It was very difficult my first time around, I won’t argue that.
+But since then, I’ve completed eight 7-day sugar detoxes, as well as a 21-day sugar detox when I wanted to keep my streak going!
+After successfully completing each one I have felt recharged, re-energized, and better able to avoid sweeteners during times I’m not following the detox guidelines.

-Normally, you won’t ever see me recommending a cleanse or detox and that’s because most offered are usually low in protein, low in calories, and to be honest, our liver does a great job detoxing the body already.
+Normally, you won’t ever see me recommending a cleanse or detox and that’s because most detoxes out there are usually low in protein, low in calories, and to be honest, our liver does a great job detoxing the body as is.
 This detox, however, is different.
 Added sugars, aside from those naturally occurring in fruits and vegetables, can be very harmful on the body over time.
 Blood sugar (glucose) is created when we break down carbohydrates in the body.
 Insulin is then released by the pancreas into the blood stream to regulate blood sugar and transfer it into our cells.
-Ideally, we want to keep our blood sugar stabilized; not too low and not too high.
-The more carbohydrate-rich foods we consume, the more insulin is needed to transport the glucose into our blood stream and cells, which leaves the pancreas having to work harder (damaging to the body over time).
+Ideally, we want to keep our blood sugar stabilized during the day; not too low and not too high.
+The more carbohydrate-rich foods we consume, the more insulin is needed to transport the glucose into our blood stream and cells, which leaves the pancreas having to work harder (damaging the body over time).
 If this continues, our bodies become predisposed to having to produce these consistently high levels of insulin and makes weight loss increasingly more difficult.

-To me, the purpose of this detox isn’t meant to deprive yourself of all your favorite foods.
-It’s meant to help you realize the ridiculous amount of sugar that goes into so many of our everyday foods from nut butters, oatmeals, salad dressings, yogurts and bread, to protein powders and basically all things labeled, “fat-free” (We should know by now just how healthy fats are for the body– never buy fat-free!).
-The detox is to make you more conscious of ingredients lists when buying/eating foods, help you learn alternatives for your favorite snacks, meals, especially “sweet treats,” and it’s meant to help build long, lasting healthy habits.
+To me, the goal of this detox isn’t meant to deprive yourself of all your favorite foods.
+It’s meant to help you realize the incredible amount of sugar that hides in so many packaged items we consume on a daily basis all the way from nut butters, oatmeals, salad dressings, yogurts and bread, to protein powders and basically all things labeled, “fat-free” (we should know by now just how beneficial healthy fats are for the body).
+This detox is meant to make you more conscious of ingredient lists when buying/eating foods, help you learn alternatives for your favorite snacks, meals, especially desserts, and ultimately, this sugar detox is designed to help build long lasting, sustainable healthy habits.

-Another reason for doing the detox is to make naturally occurring sweet foods taste, well, sweeter.
+The added sugar detox will actually make naturally sweet tasting foods taste, well, sweeter.
 Your taste buds gradually adapt over time to what they’re given, and in this case, it’s sugar.
 The more sugar you eat, the more you need for your body to feel satisfied and kick that craving.
-By removing added sugars for a given period of time, you’ll reset your taste buds so they become more sensitive without having to add unnecessary enhancements to foods, such as honey, maple syrup, stevia, dates, coconut sugar, brown sugar, syrups, etc. This explains why people who continue to eat healthy foods quickly notice when something is artificial tasting, over-seasoned, too salty, etc. It’s the same for people who continue to eat junk foods and claim that “healthy foods” are boring and taste too plain.
+By removing added sugars for a given period of time, you’ll reset your taste buds so they become more sensitive without having to add unnecessary enhancements to foods, such as honey, maple syrup, stevia, dates, coconut sugar, brown sugar, syrups, etc. This explains why people who continue to eat healthy foods are able to notice when something tastes artificial, over-seasoned, too salty, etc. It’s the same reason that people who continue to eat junk foods claim that “healthy foods” are boring and taste too plain.

-(Side note: fruit will taste AMAZING and so sweet once you reduce your intake.
-You may even learn to love having fresh fruit as dessert instead of the alternative chocolate ganache cake that’ll spike your blood sugar like there’s no tomorrow.)
+(Side note: fruit will taste AMAZING and so sweet once you reduce your overall intake.
+You may even learn to love having fresh fruit as a dessert instead of the alternative sugar-laden options that’ll spike your blood sugar like crazy.)